tositeru/watagashi/README.md

 The custom compiler be defined "customCompiler" of "RootConfig".
 Please define the custom compiler in "customCompilers" of "RootConfig".
 Please appoint the name in "compiler" of "BuildSetting" to use the compiler which you defined.

+You are necessary to input the following items to customize compiler.
+- name
+- config each project type (exe, static, shared)
+	- config compile .obj and link .obj files
+		- used command
+		- input option
+		- output option
+		- etc
 ```
 {
   "customCompilers": [{